FenyoLab/L1EM/README.md

 * pysam (version 0.15.0 tested)
 * bedtools (version 2.27.1 tested)

+No compiling of L1EM is necessary.
+Python scripts will be called from inside the L1EM directory.

 If necessary, you can specify the path for bwa and samtools in the run\_L1EM.sh script.
 You must use samtools >=1.0.
 Early version of pysam will not work.
 I highly recommend that you use bwa 0.7.17.
 Earlier versions may differ in how they write the XA tag.
 This